ibexa/documentation-developer/docs/guide/field_type_reference.md

 ### Description

-TODO As integration with Legacy Stack requires that all Field Types are also handled on 5.x stack side, Null Field Type is provided as a dummy for legacy Field Types that are not really implemented on 5.x side.
+The Null Field Type serves as an aid when migrating from eZ Publish Platform and earlier versions.
+It is a dummy for legacy Field Types that are not implemented in eZ Platform.

 Null Field Type will accept anything provided as a value, but will not store anything to the database, nor will it read any data from the database.